EvalCrafter: Benchmarking and Evaluating Large Video Generation Models: Introduction

-We make the very first step to evaluate the large multi-modality generative models for video.
+We make the very first step to evaluate the general T2V models.
 In detail, we first build a comprehensive prompt list containing various everyday objects, attributes, and motions.
-To achieve a balanced distribution of well-known concepts, we start from the well-defined meta-types of the real-world knowledge and utilize the knowledge of large language models, \eg, ChatGPT~\cite{gpt4}, to extend our meta-prompt to a wide range.
-Besides the prompts generated by the model, we also select the prompts from real-world users and text-to-image prompts.
-After that, we also obtain the metadata~(\eg, color, size, \etc) from the prompt for further evaluation usage.
-Second, we evaluate the performance of these larger T2V models from different aspects, including the video visual qualities, the text-video alignment, and the motion quality and temporal consistency.
-For each aspect, we use one or more objective metrics as the evaluation metrics.
-Since these metrics only reflect one of the abilities of the model, we also conduct a multi-aspects user study to judge the model in terms of its qualities.
-After obtaining these opinions, we train the coefficients of each objective regression model to align the evaluation scores to the user's choice, so that we can obtain the final scores of the models and also evaluate the new video using the trained coefficients.
+To achieve a balanced distribution of well-known concepts, we start from the well-defined meta types of the real-world knowledge and utilize the knowledge of the LLM, \ie, ChatGPT~\cite{gpt4}, to extend our meta-prompt to a wide range.
+Besides the prompts generated by the model, we also select the prompts from real-world users and T2I prompts.
+After that, we obtain the metadata~(\eg, color, size, \etc) from the prompt for further evaluation.
+Second, we assess the performance of large T2V models from four aspects, \ie, video quality, text-video alignment, motion quality, and temporal consistency.
+For each aspect, we employ several objective metrics as evaluation measures, and we conduct a user study to human scores w.r.t. these four aspects.
+After that, we train coefficients of the regression model for each aspect, aligning evaluation scores with user preferences.
+This enables us to obtain the final model scores and evaluate new videos using the trained coefficients.

 Overall, we summarize the contribution of our paper as: